protontypes/open-sustainable-technology/README.md

 - [icepack](https://github.com/icepack/icepack) - A library for modeling the flow of ice sheets and glaciers using the finite element method.

 ### Snow and Permafrost

+> **What?** Snow is the solid form of water, consisting of ice crystals that form in the atmosphere and accumulate on the ground, while permafrost is soil or rock that remains continuously frozen (below 0 °C/32 °F) for two or more years.

+> **How?** These tools help identify and monitor permafrost and snow-covered areas; simulate the physical behavior and environmental interactions of snow and ice, such as albedo, flow, and mass balance; and facilitate working with data time series.

 - [Planet Snowcover](https://github.com/acannistra/planet-snowcover) - A project that pairs airborne lidar and Planet Labs satellite imagery with cutting-edge computer vision techniques to identify snow-covered area at unprecedented spatial and temporal resolutions.
 - [smrt](https://github.com/smrt-model/smrt) - Snow Microwave Radiative Transfer model to compute thermal emission and backscatter from snowpack.
 - [FSM2](https://github.com/RichardEssery/FSM2) - The Flexible Snow Model is a multi-physics energy balance model of snow accumulation and melt, extending the Factorial Snow Model (Essery, 2015) with additional physics, driving and output options.